PLUS Program Additional Services

 - Knowledge of sending and receiving emails with attachments

-Since summer courses are scheduled in an accelerated format of 4-, 5-, or 10-week sessions, Summer PLUS provides executive functioning support for students with learning differences who are enrolled in Muskingum University’s summer courses.
+Summer courses are scheduled in an accelerated format of 4-, 5-, or 10-week sessions.
+Summer PLUS provides executive functioning support for students with learning differences who are enrolled in Muskingum University’s summer courses.
 To request Summer PLUS support, students should contact the PLUS Program.

-Students benefit for participation in Summer PLUS by receiving:
+Students benefit from participation in Summer PLUS by receiving: